sh1boot/sh1boot.github.io/_posts/2024-08-03-naturally-aligned-instruction-set.md

 I mentioned earlier that it wasn't good form to let implementation lead design, here, but a frustration with RISC-V's purity is the dependence on [macro-op fusion][] to meet the performance of less pure architectures.
-I see a lot of overlap between Qualcomm's proposal and the [proposed list][macro-op list] on WikiChip (though some of fused ops already exist in other extensions).
+I see a lot of overlap between Zics and the [proposed list][macro-op list] on WikiChip (though some of fused ops already exist in other extensions).

 If aligned, contextually-compressed instruction pairs facilitate easier fusion, then we gain a kind of compound instruction; maintaining the purity of two basic instructions with the performance potential of the fused pair.

-Given the compression achievements with Qualcomm's proposal, it seems prudent to be conservative in the allocation of compressed opcode pairs.
+Given the compression achievements with Zics, it seems prudent to be conservative in the allocation of compressed opcode pairs.
 Allocating only what's needed to match existing compression and facilitate known fusion candidates, and not squandering the rest on the long tail of marginal gains in either space.